 Check out his quick How To video:

-This Blood Orange Salad is spectacular on it’s own and one of our favorite ways to kickstart the first course.
+This citrus salad recipe is spectacular on its' own and one of our favorite ways to kickstart the first course.
 That being said - don’t let us stop you from making this salad a full-on meal.

 This salad can make for a stellar lunch or can pair with a variety of proteins for a more-filling main event.
 Here are some protein ideas: